MAhsenArif/ng4-img-cropper/README.md

-# ngx-img-cropper
+# ng4-img-cropper

-## I inherited this project from cstefanache [angular2-img-cropper](https://github.com/cstefanache/angular2-img-cropper)

-This is an adapatation of Angular 1 image cropper from: https://github.com/AllanBishop/angular-img-cropper An image cropping tool for AngularJS.
-Features a rectangular crop area.
-The crop area's aspect ratio can be enforced during dragging.
-The crop image can either be 1:1 or scaled to fit an area.
+## This is a patched version of [ngx-img-cropper](https://github.com/web-dave/ngx-img-cropper) to work for Angular 4.
+For above versions, please use main [repo](https://github.com/web-dave/ngx-img-cropper)

 ## Install from NPM

 ```
-    npm i ngx-img-cropper --save
+    npm i ng4-img-cropper --save
 ```

 ## Screenshot